8 Bone Broth Benefits That Will Convince You to Try the Trend

 Making homemade bone broth is easy enough — once you have the bones and bone broth recipe.
 But you might head off to the supermarket only to find they don't have any lying around.
 Try your local butcher or Asian food market, and look for the "boniest bones" you can find, like beef knuckles, chicken necks, oxtails, soup bones, and even tiny feet.
 You can also repurpose bones from other dishes you've cooked, like roast chicken or turkey.

 Then, try this bone broth recipe: Once you have the bones, cram them all into a pot with whatever vegetables and herbs you have lying around.
 (Try one chopped carrot, two chopped stalks of celery, and aromatic herbs such as thyme, rosemary, parsley, or oregano—or any of these healthy herbs and spices.)
 Then add water to the top, and simmer on low for at least 20 hours.
 It will smell wonderful and you'll end up with a nutritious drink or a delicious soup base.
 (Keep reading for more on how to use bone broth.)

 Where to Buy Bone Broth

 Don't feel like putting in all that effort to make your own bone broth?
 Don't blame you.
 The good news is that there are more and more places offering up ready-made cups of bone broth, as easy as grabbing a latté at Starbucks.
 For example, there's an entire shop devoted to bone broth in New York City, called Brodo, where you can get to-go cups of broth.

-But you don't need to be in a big city to grab a cup.
-You can buy pre-made bone broth at your local grocery store or order it from easy online retailers like Amazon and Thrive Market.
+But you don't need to be in a big city to grab a cup and reap bone broth's benefits.
+You can buy pre-made bone broth at your local grocery store or order it from easy online retailers — in liquid or powder form — like Amazon and Thrive Market.
 (There are even bone broth K-cups for your Keurig now, too!)

 Keep an eye out for these bone broth brands: